 Wichita was incorporated in 1870.
 Wichita became a destination for cattle drives from Texas, which explains its nickname, "Cowtown."
 The original stimulus to the City's economic development was the extension of the Santa Fe Railway into Wichita in 1872.
 Wichita boomed as a cow town until the late 1870s when settlers fenced off the prairie and the Chisholm Trail with barbed wire, and many cattle drives shifted west to Dodge City.
 IN 1886, Wichita was incorporated as a city of the first class, and was established as the region's principal city.

-Mid-America All-Indian Center Old Cowtown Museum Wichita-Sedgwick County Historical Museum
+Mid-America All-Indian Museum Old Cowtown Museum Wichita-Sedgwick County Historical Museum

 Business and Industry

 During the 1890s, the grain produced from the farms in the region more than equaled the wealth formerly generated by the cattle trade, and Wichita became a trade and milling center.
 In 1914, the discovery of oil broadened the economic base, drawing numerous services, distributive enterprises and metal-working industries.
 Wichita was the headquarters of the former Derby Oil Company, which was purchased by Coastal Corporation in 1988.